Heritage listing: Red Hill Campsite

 Red Hill Campsite was provisionally registered on the ACT Heritage Register on 20 September 2018.

-Provisional registration is only the first step to let you know why the Council thinks a place or object is important to the ACT and you, its residents.
-Now the Council want to hear what you think about their initial assessment to see if you think they got it right, or if there is other information to consider.
+Provisional registration lets you know why the Heritage Council thinks a place or object is important to the ACT and you, its residents.
+During consultation on the provisional registration, you can tell the council what you think about their initial assessment or if there is other information to consider.

 Red Hill Campsite, colloquially known as the ‘last campsite of the Ngunnawal’ is a place where Aboriginal people camped in the late 1920s to 1940s.
 It is the only known place of its kind in the ACT.
 Oral histories of the place are part of the life of Matilda House, a Ngambri-Ngunnawal Elder in the ACT.
 A public park at the time, it was used as a camping ground and is an important example of how Aboriginal people were able to continue to live and work in the ACT region during a time of transient employment opportunities.

 The Heritage Council decided to progress to full Heritage Registration for the Red Hill Campsite in February 2019.

 Comments on the provisional registration are required to address the relevant heritage significance criteria as outlined in s10 of the Heritage Act 2004.